 All devices must be equipped with a spark arrestor to prevent possible fire hazard.
 If in the wild, check the USDA Forest Service (opens in a new tab), or whichever may apply in the area, for potential generator bans.

 In summary, generators are the best possible choice of a power source for boondockers, since they are easily transportable and reliable.
-We recommend going for some of the RV Ready generators in our recreational generator category.
+We recommend going for a unit that is on our list of generators that are RV-Ready.

 When choosing your device, you must decide if you need an inverter generator, calculate your required wattage and amps, estimate an adequate runtime, which we recommend keeping above 8 hours and aim for the least noisy device possible, 70 dB and lower.